aeternity/protocol/CHANNELS.md

 ### Establishing channel on-chain

-All of the on-chain operations could typically be submitted by either peer but we assume that the initiating peer pays for the setup of the channel.
+All of the on-chain operations could be submitted by any peer but we assume that the initiating peer pays for the setup of the channel.
+Therefore the `initiator` MUST pay the standard transaction fees.

 (***TODO***: should fees be directly be deducted from channel balance?)
+(***TODO***: should a third party be able to open a channel for others?)

 #### `channel_create`